Pest Control contractors in

 Licensing Requirements

-MA requires Pesticide Applicator License through Department of Agricultural Resources.
-Commercial applicators need Category 7A (Structural) certification.
-Written exam required, 3-year renewal with continuing education credits.
-Business registration with state required.
+Massachusetts requires Pesticide Applicator License through MA Department of Agricultural Resources.
+Commercial applicators need Category 7A (General Pest Control) certification.
+Must pass written exam covering pest biology, pesticide safety, and application methods.
+License renewal every 3 years with 6 hours continuing education.
+Business registration required with Department of Agricultural Resources.

 Permit Requirements